Ishxn20/kumo-take-home-exercise-ShopSight/README.md

 ## Thought Process

-- I prioritised the past-sales flow: search a product, inspect KPIs, and visualise historical momentum.
-That data is taken entirely from the official H&M dataset so there is some real numbers.
+- I prioritised the past-sales flow (search → KPIs → weekly momentum) because it can be powered end-to-end by the real H&M dataset, satisfying the brief’s requirement for one grounded journey.
-- The forecast tile, buyer personas, and action cards are deterministic mock-ups.
+- The forecast tile, buyer personas, and recommendation cards are deterministic mock-ups so I could keep the scope tight while still showcasing the UI surface area.
-- A local warehouse keeps data access and Streamlit allows me to combine analytics with LLMs quickly.
+- A local warehouse keeps data access snappy, and Streamlit made it easy to combine analytics, mocks, and LLM narration quickly.
-- Narrative, action plan, trend commentary, and the chat assistant call OpenAI when a key is provided, but gracefully fall back to deterministic copy so the prototype works offline.
+- Narrative, action plan, trend commentary, and the chat assistant call OpenAI when a key is provided, but every surface degrades to deterministic copy so the prototype works offline.
+- Shared settings (data paths, top-N sample, UI placeholders, help links) live in `config.py`, reducing the number of places reviewers need to touch.

 ## Architecture